 Here I am 'helping' and learning to use a lathe and milling machine;

-Taking a shaving out so the outer bearing race will fit, and putting in a circlip groove
+Taking a shaving off so the outer bearing race will fit, and putting in a circlip groove

 Taking a bit off the rear radius arms, so the bearing carriers will fit